Prospective Graduate Students FAQ

 We use somewhat less stringent criteria for selection to the MS Program, but most of what is stated above still applies.
 The MS Program is a good option for applicants who are research-focused, but either do not want to attend a PhD program, or who are not yet competitive for a high-quality PhD program.
 However, we do not view the MS program as a likely vehicle for transitioning to our own doctoral program.

-Frequently Asked Questions Answered by Current Students
+Frequently Asked Questions Answered by Current And Recent Students

 Would you describe your program as more research-focused or more clinically-focused?